Ekadanta (The One with a Single Tusk): Meaning, Symbolism & Benefits

 *Om Ekadantaya Namah.

-19. Can you tell me what the benefits of chanting this mantra are?
+19. What are the benefits of chanting this mantra?

 20. In which posture is Ekadanta usually shown?